Absolventa/best_boy/README.md

 In controller context:

-    best_boy_event object, event
+    best_boy_event object, event, event_source = nil

 This will log custom events for a object and a event phrase.
+You can specify this event with a event_source parameter to log maybe seperate create actions.

 If no Object is given, it will raise an exception as well as if no event is provided.